-The value of a closely held security is commonly considered its fair market value.
-"Fair market value" has been defined as the cash (or cash-equivalent) price at which the security would change hands between a willing buyer and willing seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of relevant facts.
+The value of a closely held block of equity is commonly considered its fair market value.
+"Fair market value" has been defined as the cash (or cash-equivalent) price at which the equity would change hands between a willing buyer and willing seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of relevant facts.

-The purpose for the valuation affects the value conclusions by its characterization of the willing buyer and seller in this common definition.
-The characterization of the willing buyer and seller is important because different buyers and sellers assign different values to a business and its securities.
-A "real world" buyer would assign a higher value to a business or its securities if that business were a good fit with the buyer's current business.
+The purpose or reason for undergoing the valuation affects the value conclusion by its characterization of the willing buyer and seller in this common definition.
+This is important because different buyers and sellers assign different values to a business and its equity.

+A "real world" buyer would assign a higher value to a business or its equity if that business were a good fit with the buyer's current business.
 In this way, the "best fit" buyer both increases the benefits and reduces the risk of the business investment opportunity.

-On the other hand, a buyer who had no similar business, did not want to manage the business purchased, and was concerned about the lack of liquidity in owning a closely held security would pay far less for the same business or its securities.
+On the other hand, a buyer who had no similar business, did not want to manage the business purchased, and was concerned about the lack of liquidity in owning a closely held equity interest would pay far less for the same business or its equity.
 This buyer would pay less because the risks are so much greater than they are to the "best fit" buyer.

-The chart on the next page is one Capital Valuation Group uses to illustrate the different relative values that would be assigned to a business enterprise by different types of buyers.
+The chart on the next page is a tool developed by Capital Valuation Group to illustrate the different relative values that different types of buyers would be willing to pay for the equity in a closely held company